Alliance of I&R Systems (AIRS)

-Click here to review details and presentations of the 2016 Aging and Disability Symposium, including the full program and list of workshop sessions, as well as materials from the pre-conference summit that focused on person-centered thinking.
+Click here to review details and presentations of the 2017 Aging and Disability Symposium, including the list of workshop sessions, as well as materials from the pre-conference summit that focused on motivational interviewing.

 AIRS Standards and Quality indicators for Professional Information and Referral establish reference points that define expected practices within the field and provide guidelines which communities or other jurisdictions can use when they develop an I&R program to meet the needs of their consumers.
 The Standards are the foundation for AIRS Accreditation and provide an organizational context for certification of I&R and resource specialists through the AIRS Certified Information and Referral Specialist (CIRS), Certified Resource Specialist (CRS) and Certified Information and Referral Specialist Aging/Disabilities (CIRS-A/D) programs.